CD3/libArrhenius/testing/README.md

-Use this directory for unit tests.
+Use this directory various test programs, such as unit tests and benchmarks.

+# Unit Tests

 Unit tests are small program that call your code and check that it returns what you expect.
 If you use the [Catch](https://github.com/philsquared/Catch) framework, all you need to do is create .cpp files in the `CatchTests` directory.
 The `CMakeLists.txt` file will automatically